Module 1: Goals for Studying Grammar

 (2) Her started running circles in.

+My prediction is that the first sentence (1) will sound much “better” to English speakers than the second sentence (2).
 How can you explain this?
-How would you “fix” this sentence so that it was grammatical?
+How would you “fix” sentence (2) so that it was “grammatical”?
 Your answers will reflect your knowledge of the rules of English and its sub-system of syntax.

 2. Grammaticality